July 2, 1921: Dempsey vs Carpentier

 The attending audience paid over 1.7 million dollars, the first ever million dollar gate, twice as large as at any previous fight.
 Spectators came by automobile, ferry boat, trolley, or via special trains through the Holland Tunnel from New York City.
 At ringside was a glittering gallery of entertainers, politicians, and celebrities.
 Meanwhile, around the world huge crowds gathered in various pubic venues – bars, restaurants, theaters and halls — to listen to the first sporting event ever broadcast on live radio.
 In New York City a throng of some ten thousand assembled in Times Square just to get marquee-posted updates of the fight.
 All this for a boxing match.

-Except for a fast-paced opening round, the contest itself proved something less than thrilling.
-Enjoying a sixteen pound weight advantage, Dempsey relentlessly stalked his man, absorbing the war hero’s vaunted right hand lead with little trouble.
-By the round three “The Manassa Mauler” had taken full control.
+Aside from a fast-paced opening round, the contest itself proved something less than exciting.
+Enjoying a sixteen pound weight advantage, Dempsey relentlessly stalked his man, absorbing the war hero’s vaunted right lead with little trouble and by round three “The Manassa Mauler” had taken full control.
 Dempsey’s advantages in strength and power allowed him to walk through Carpentier’s punches and unleash a devastating assault of body blows which robbed the challenger of his legs and stamina.
 Before the third round had ended it was evident to even Carpentier’s most ardent followers that the Frenchman, despite fighting back gallantly, had no chance.
 In round four he took a vicious battering, hitting the canvas twice, the second time for the count.

 Dempsey Carpentier